Here are some common questions about the races.

 Will there be beer or wine at the post-race Marathon & Half parties?

 According to NC Liquor laws, alcohol may not be purchased or served on Sunday until after 10:00am.
-Our beer sponsor will serve post-race beer at the post race party following the marathon and half marathon and the Winery at Biltmore Estate is open from noon-6:00 pm for free wine tasting.
+Oskar Blues will serve post-race beer at the post race party following the marathon and half marathon and the Winery at Biltmore Estate is open from noon-6:00 pm for free wine tasting.

 Check back soon for more details on the Post-Race Parties for both days!